zachwiseit/Azure-Network-pt2/README.md

 </p>
 <p>
 115 You will get a 404 error but it is still disney's IP address and they added a funny way to state that it is theirs.
-    The error is normal because most sites cant be reached by putting in their IP address for security reasons.
+    The error is normal because most sites can’t be reached by putting in their IP address for security reasons.
 <p>
 <img <img width="1440" alt="ACN_215" src="https://github.com/user-attachments/assets/6e4424e2-dfec-4e46-ab17-24f366253145" />
 </p>